RodZill4/godot-platform2d/README.md

 - ThinPlatform: this object is defined by a curve and provides a StaticBody2d that "follows" that curve.
 It is drawn using a texture that is rendered along that curve.
 It can be used to create thin platforms.
 - ThickPlatform: this object is defined by a closed curve and provides a StaticBody2d inside that curve.
 It is drawn using a "fill" texture and "border" textures.
 There are 2 border textures that are used depending on the edge angle.

+It also provides example scenes for:
+- player that can can run, jump, fall, wall slide, wall jump, die and respawn
+- coins that can be collected
+- traps that kill the player
+- checkpoints that define a new respawn point when reached

 ## Common exported variables

 - **MovingPlatform** is a boolean parameter that will automatically update the platform's constant linear velocity when the platform is moving.